piercefreeman/vectordb-orm/README.md

 # vectordb-orm

-`vectordb-orm` is an Object-Relational Mapping (ORM) library designed to work with vector databases.
-This project aims to provide a consistent and convenient interface for working with vector data, allowing you to interact with vector databases using familiar ORM concepts and syntax.
+`vectordb-orm` is an Object-Relational Mapping (ORM) library for vector databases.
+Define your data as objects and query for them using familiar SQL syntax, with all the added power of lighting fast vector search.

 Right now [Milvus](https://milvus.io/) and [Pinecone](https://www.pinecone.io/) are supported with more backend engines planned for the future.

 ## Getting Started

 Here are some simple examples demonstrating common behavior with vectordb-orm.
 First a note on structure. vectordb-orm is designed around the idea of a `Schema`, which is logically equivalent to a table in classic relational databases.
-This schema is marked up with python typehints that define the type of vector and metadata that will be stored alongisde the objects.
+This schema is marked up with typehints that define the type of vector and metadata that will be stored alongisde the objects.

 You create a class definition by subclassing `VectorSchemaBase` and providing typehints for the keys of your model, similar to pydantic.
 These fields also support custom initialization behavior if you want (or need) to modify their configuration options.